SW-SEP4-S23/Cloud/README.md

 ## Migrations

 1. Update the `prisma.schema` file to your needs.
+2. Syncing the database
+3. If you're drafting locally, don't create a migration, run `npm run db:push`.
+4. If you're done drafting, create a migration by running `npm run db:migrate`.
-2. Run `npm run migrate:dev` in the terminal.
+5. Run `npm run migrate:dev` in the terminal.

 > **_NOTE_**: If the types don't update for the Prisma Client, you might need to restart the TS server in VS Code.
 CTRL + SHIFT + P and run 'Restart TS Server'.